-tersects with the experience and condition of logistical labour and life within urban settings.
-Logistical labour emerges at the interface between infrastructure, Territory, notes that the return to software protocols and design.
+The politics of infrastructure intersects with the experience and condition of logistical labour and life within urban settings.
+Logistical labour emerges at the interface between infrastructure, software protocols and design.
 Labour time is real-time.
-Logistical labour is more than a unit to be measured according to KPIs.
-It is the life-blood of economy and design, exploitation and consumption.
+Logistical labour is more than a unit to It is the life-blood of economy and design, exploitation and consumption.
 Logistical labour underpins the traffic of infrastructure and circuits of capital.
 But where is the infrastructure that makes these planetary-scale economies, biopolitical regimes and social lives possible?